 - producing promotional material about CHSP funded services

 These issues are explored collaboratively by CHSP services through the Eastern Sydney Home Support Forum.

-We produce a regular email update on aged-care issues.
+The SSDO also produces a regular email update on issues related to home support and the aged care reforms.
 To subscribe fill in the form below:

 Eastern Sydney Home Support Forum